 Step 1: Get the Gluten Out

-If you have celiac disease, your immune system responds to gluten with inflammation.
-It’s the same way if you have a gluten sensitivity.
-If you continue to eat gluten, your immune system goes into overdrive.
-Each bite of bread, bagels, pasta, or crackers revs up an inflammatory response.
-This can lead your immune system to malfunction and misfire.
-In time, your immune system can even attack healthy tissue and cells.
+If you have celiac disease or gluten sensitivity, your immune system responds to gluten with inflammation.
+If you continue to eat gluten, your immune system goes into overdrive, and the inflammatory response revs up with each bite of yeast bread, bagels, durum wheat pasta, or even multi-grain crackers.
+This can lead your immune system to malfunction and misfire, attacking healthy tissue and cells.

-The quicker you can get the gluten protein out of your system, the faster you can detox from gluten.
-Here are methods to help you manage a gluten reaction:
+The more quickly you can get the gluten protein out of your system, the faster you can detox from gluten.
+Here are methods to help you manage a gluten reaction promptly and effectively:

 Digestive Enzymes

 Digestive enzymes speed up the breakdown and absorption of nutrients.
 Your body produces several digestive enzymes throughout the digestive tract.
-However, your body’s natural digestive enzyme production reduces as you age.
-This lowers your body’s ability to digest certain proteins such as gluten and lactose.
+However, your body’s natural digestive enzyme production weakens as you age, which lowers your body’s ability to digest certain proteins such as gluten and lactose.

 Binding agents

 Activated charcoal is a binding agent that may reduce gas and bloat after a gluten reaction.1 Here’s how it works.
-Charcoal becomes activated when treated with oxygen.
-It’s then heated to extreme temperatures (about 1,700 degrees Fahrenheit).
+Charcoal becomes activated when treated with oxygen and then heated to extreme temperatures (about 1,700 degrees Fahrenheit).
 This process causes the charcoal to become porous, thus making it activated.

-Once you have ingested activated charcoal, the toxins bind to it in your stomach.
-From there, you pass it in your stool.
-The large pores formed from the activation process allow the charcoal to work as a binder.
-In doing so, it collects toxins, gasses, and other unwanted substances in your body, such as gluten.
+Once you have ingested activated charcoal, the toxins bind to it in your stomach and eliminate it through your stool.
+The large pores formed from the activation process allow the charcoal to work as a binder to collect toxins, gasses, and other unwanted substances in your body, such as gluten.
 This makes activated charcoal an excellent tool for a gluten detox.

 Hydration

-The detoxification process requires fluids to flush out your system.
-This is true even with a gluten detox.
+The detoxification process requires fluids to flush out your system properly, including a gluten detox.
 You lose water every day through sweating, urinating, and even breathing.
 You also lose electrolytes, including sodium, potassium, chloride, and magnesium.

-If you’re experiencing vomiting or diarrhea from a gluten reaction, you lose more fluids.
-For this reason, it’s essential to replenish them.
+If you’re experiencing vomiting or diarrhea from a gluten reaction, you lose more fluids, so it’s essential to replenish them.
 Aim to drink half your body weight in ounces of water.
 For example, if you weigh 150 pounds, your water intake should be 75 ounces daily.

 Step 2: Decrease Inflammation

-When your immune system functions as it should, acute inflammation is helpful.
-It protects you against severe and immediate stressors.
-Think about how it fights off a bacterial infection or heals a wound.
-This type of inflammation stays local and subsides once the threat is gone.
+When your immune system functions optimally, acute inflammation is a critical weapon that protects you against severe and immediate stressors, such as fighting off a bacterial infection or healing a wound.
+This type of inflammation is localized and subsides once the threat is gone.

-However, several factors can keep your immune system on all the time.
-Chronic stress, a poor diet, and even the occasional gluten exposure are examples.
-When this happens, your immune system begins to attack everything in its sight.
-This includes healthy tissue and cells.
-It does this to get to the root cause of the inflammation.
-This type of inflammation sets you on the path to chronic illness or autoimmune disease.
-You must address this type of inflammation for you to return to optimal health.
+However, chronic stress, a poor diet, and even the occasional gluten exposure can keep your immune system on all the time.
+When this happens, your immune system begins to attack everything in its sight, including healthy tissue and cells, to get to the root cause of the inflammation.
+This type of inflammation sets you on the path to chronic illness or autoimmune disease and must get addressed for your return to optimal health.

 Step 3: Repair Your Gut

 While this is the third step to a gluten detox, it’s by far the most important one.
-In people with a gluten sensitivity, gluten can cause the gut cells to release zonulin.
-Zonulin is a protein that can weaken the tight junctions in the intestinal lining.
+In people with a gluten sensitivity, gluten can cause the gut cells to release zonulin, a protein that can break apart the tight junctions holding your intestines together.
 Once these tight junctions get broken apart, your gut is leaky.

-A leaky gut allows toxins and microbes to escape from your intestines.
-It also allows antibodies and undigested food particles.
-From there, they travel throughout your body via your bloodstream.
+A leaky gut allows toxins, microbes, undigested food particles, and antibodies to escape from your intestines and travel throughout your body via your bloodstream.
 The antibodies that escape are the ones that your body produces to attack the gliadin in the first place.4

-When your gut can’t tell the difference between good and harmful bacteria, you have a leaky gut.
+When your gut loses the ability to discriminate between good and harmful bacteria, you have a leaky gut.
 You can address your gut by following the 4Rs:

-- Remove: Get rid of inflammatory foods that contribute to an unbalanced gut.
-Examples include gluten, dairy, corn, soy, and eggs.
+1. Remove: Get rid of inflammatory foods that contribute to an unbalanced gut, such as gluten, dairy, corn, soy, and eggs.
 You’ll also need to ditch toxic foods, including sugar, caffeine, and alcohol.

-- Restore: Add back the essential ingredients for proper digestion and absorption.
-Diet, medications (such as antacids), chronic illness, or aging deplete these nutrients.
+2. Restore: Add back the essential ingredients for proper digestion and absorption that are depleted by diet, medications (such as antacids), chronic illness, or aging.
 This includes digestive enzymes, hydrochloric acid, and bile acids required for proper digestion.

-- Reinoculate: Restore beneficial bacteria to reestablish a healthy gut microbiome.
-Taking a probiotic supplement that contains beneficial bacteria can help.
-Look for specific strains such as bifidobacteria and lactobacillus species.
+3. Reinoculate: Restore beneficial bacteria to reestablish a healthy gut microbiome balance of good bacteria.
+This can be accomplished by taking a probiotic supplement that contains beneficial bacteria such as bifidobacteria and lactobacillus species.

-- Repair: Providing the nutrients necessary to help the gut repair itself is essential.
-My most comprehensive weapon against leaky gut is Leaky Gut Revive® MAX.
-This supplement contains powerful gut-repairing ingredients l-glutamine and aloe extract.
-It also has deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root.
-Last but not least, it features ImmunoLin® to support your immune system.
+4. Repair: Providing the nutrients necessary to help the gut repair itself is essential.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive® MAX, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root, along with ImmunoLin® to support your immune system.

 Now that you know the steps to a gluten detox, let’s talk about how to know when you need one.